Easy to make felt dinosaur tooth fairy perfect for your dinosaur-obsessed kiddos.

 Instructions:

-- Glue the dinosaur plates into the upper right side of the back green felt.
+- Apply hot glue to attach the dinosaur plates onto the upper right side of the back green felt.

-- Stitch the eyes, mouth and teeth into the front part of the front green felt.
+- Use stitches to secure the eyes, mouth, and teeth onto the front part of the front green felt.

 - Insert the cotton stuffing and close the stitching.